 You might have noticed the interest in modular home design.
 This is due to a number of factors, such as new construction technologies and rising house prices.
-Modular construction – or “prefab construction” as it is also called – is not new.
-They have a rich history in the United States, from Frank Lloyd Wright’s Usonian Automatic concrete homes to Sears catalog homes.
+Modular construction—or “prefab construction,” as it is also called—is not new.
+It has a rich history in the United States, from Frank Lloyd Wright’s Usonian Automatic Concrete Homes to Sears catalog homes.

-Modules homes offer alluring possibilities, from lower prices to greater sustainability.
+Module homes offer alluring possibilities, from lower prices to greater sustainability.
 But what are modular homes, and are they really everything their manufacturers say they are?
 This is important to know.
-For example, if you’ve got a client who wants a prefab home constructed, but he doesn’t know the details, the project could end unsuccessfully.
+For example, if you’ve got a client who wants a prefab home constructed but doesn’t know the details, the project could end unsuccessfully.

 So let’s dive in.